ValveSoftware/steamlink-sdk/README.md

 Very simple example applications to demonstrate how to build applications using the SDK

 ###external
-Source code to 3rd party components of the Steam Link, each directory has a `build_soc.sh` script to rebuild the component.
+Source code to 3rd party components of the Steam Link, each directory has a `build_steamlink.sh` script to rebuild the component.

 ###kernel
 Steam Link linux kernel source code